kikiutils/node-shared/README.md

 You can also use yarn, npm, or bun to add the dependency.

 That's it!
 You're ready to use this package in your project.
-Check out the instructions for [functions](#functions) below. ✨
+Check out the instructions for [functions](#functions) below ✨.

 ## Functions

 Some functions or the top of files will have related comments and examples.

 - [crypto-hash](./src/crypto-hash.ts)
+  - cryptoMd5
+  - cryptoMd5ToBuffer
   - cryptoSha3224
   - cryptoSha3224ToBuffer
   - cryptoSha3256